 There is a small on-site shop selling the essentials and you can get freshed baked bread and croissants in the morning.

 Things to do and see in the Gorges du Verdon

 Activities in the Gorges du Verdon

-The Verdon Gorge is famous for its range of adventurous activities making use of the incredible terrain.
+The Verdon Gorge is a famous French landmark, known for its range of adventurous activities making use of the incredible terrain.
 There are so many more activities for outdoor adventure lovers.
 They are not suitable for young children so we didn’t try them, but if you have older children, here are some of the activities you can try.